ekamperi/ekamperi.github.io/_posts/2021-01-07-probabilistic-regression-with-tensorflow.md

  <img style="width: 65%; height: 65%" src="{{ site.url }}/images/probabilistic_regression/training_data.png" alt="Non-linear probabilistic regression data">
 </p>

-At the core of probabilistic predictive model is the Bayes rules.
-To estimate a full posterior distribution of the parameters $\mathbf{Θ}$, the Bayes rule would, in our case, take the following form:
+At the core of probabilistic predictive model is the [Bayes' rule](https://en.wikipedia.org/wiki/Bayes%27_theorem).
+To estimate a full posterior distribution of the parameters $\mathbf{Θ}$, the Bayes rule would, in our case, assume the following form:

 $$
 p(\mathbf{Θ|\mathcal{D}}) = \frac{p(\mathcal{D}|\mathbf{Θ})p(\mathbf{Θ})}{p(\mathcal{D})}
 $$

 I haven't researched the matter a lot, but in the absence of any evidence, choosing a normal distribution as a prior is a fair way to initialize a probabilistic neural network.
-After all, the central limit theorem asserts that samples obtained from data will approximate a normal distribution no matter the true underlying distribution.
+After all, the central limit theorem asserts that samples obtained from data will approximate a normal distribution no matter the actual underlying distribution.

 {% highlight python %}
 {% raw %}